universal-model/universal-model-angular/docs/API.md

       selectorsObject2: Selectors<T, Un>
     ): Selectors<T, U1> & ...
 Selectors<T, Un>;

-combines selectors (selector objects) to a single selector object containing all given selectors It also checks for duplicate selector keys and throws an error if a duplicate key is found.
+combines object of selectors to a single object containing all selectors It also checks for duplicate selector keys and throws an error if a duplicate key is found.

 ### createStore